-- Prescription medication in the original, properly labeled container, provided by the parent, along with a written request. - Prescription medication from a properly labeled unit dosage container filled by a registered nurse or another qualified district employee from the original, properly labeled container. - Nonprescription medication in the original, properly labeled container, provided by the parent along with a written request.
+- Prescription medication in the original, properly labeled container, provided by the parent along with a written request. - Prescription medication from a properly labeled unit dosage container filled by a registered nurse or another qualified district employee from the original, properly labeled container provided by the parent along with a written request. - Nonprescription medication in the original, properly labeled container, provided by the parent along with a written request.
 Note: Insect repellant is considered a nonprescription medication. - Herbal or dietary supplements provided by the parent only if required by the student's individualized education program (IEP) or Section 504 plan for a student with disabilities.